-PC Gamer is blessed with a seasoned 17 year history.
 Occasionally we reach into our deep archives to retrieve something wonderful about a game we love.
-Today, we've dredged up ex PC Gamer shoe-shine-boy
+Like these fond memories of Syndicate from ex-PC Gamer shoeshine-boy Kieron Gillen (opens in new tab).

-An undead ninja dressed in gaudy yellow has just grabbed the eye-sockets of his opponent and torn his head clear of his body, dangling a couple of feet of glistening wet spinal cord after it.
+An undead ninja dressed in gaudy yellow has just grabbed the eye sockets of his opponent and torn his head clear off his body, dangling a couple of feet of glistening wet spinal cord after it.
 Cue screams from the horrified tabloids.
-Gamers laughed at it or with it, depending on their temperament.
+Gamers laugh at it or with it, depending on their temperament.
 It's 1993, and Mortal Kombat, in terms of press controversy, is the Grand Theft Auto of its day.
 But only in those terms.
 Anyone who has actually played the game knows that it belongs purely to the Grand Guignol tradition of video nasties, a comedy fountain of gore.
 Mortal Kombat was just slapstick with a very sharp stick.
 It wasn't bad to the bone.

 Syndicate didn't get the bad press of Mortal Kombat for a handful of reasons.
 Firstly, it was a game for the PC and Amiga, with a correspondingly lower public profile.
 But more importantly, to really understand how grotesquely immoral it was, you had to play it.
 And playing a game?
 Well, that's the one thing the reactionary end of the press will never consider.